Onelki García

-Onelki García (born August 2, 1989) is a Cuban professional baseball pitcher for the Piratas de Campeche of the Mexican League.
+Onelki García (born August 2, 1989) is a Cuban professional baseball pitcher for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Kansas City Royals, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Hanshin Tigers.

 Career

 Cuban career and defection

 García began playing in the Cuban National Series at age 18.
 In three seasons for the Guantánamo team he had a 12–12 win–loss record with a 4.73 earned run average (ERA).

 García defected from Cuba in August 2010 with hopes of pursuing a professional baseball career in the United States.
-He was originally declared eligible for the 2011 Major League Baseball Draft but was ruled ineligible due to issues with his residency.
-A year later he was drafted by the Los Angeles Dodgers in the third round of the 2012 Major League Baseball Draft.
+He was originally declared eligible for the 2011 Major League Baseball draft but was ruled ineligible due to issues with his residency.
+A year later he was drafted by the Los Angeles Dodgers in the third round of the 2012 Major League Baseball draft.

 Los Angeles Dodgers

 García started his professional career with the High-A Rancho Cucamonga Quakes.
 He started one game, striking out four over two innings pitched.
 He started the 2013 season with the Double-A Chattanooga Lookouts.
 He was promoted to the Triple-A Albuquerque Isotopes in August 2013.
 Between the two levels, he was in 35 games (6 as a starter) and was 2–4 with a 2.90 ERA.

 On September 11, 2013, the Dodgers purchased his contract and called him up to the Major Leagues.
 He made his debut that night and walked the one batter he faced against the Arizona Diamondbacks.
 He pitched 11/3 innings over three games for the Dodgers in September, and allowed two earned runs on one hit and four walks.
-He is the first, and only, player to wear the number 98 in Major League Baseball.
+He was the first player to wear the number 98 in Major League Baseball.

 He missed all of the 2014 season after undergoing shoulder surgery in the offseason.